LEEKOHCHING/Crypto-Payment-Protocol/README.md

 ---

 ## Security Considerations

+### Scheme Validation
+Wallets must verify that the URI scheme is exactly `cpp:` before parsing any payment fields.
+Similar-looking or nested schemes must not be accepted as CPP payment requests.

 ### Address Validation
 Wallets must strictly validate the recipient address format for the target chain.
 For EVM chains, validate the `0x`-prefix and 40-hex-character format.
 Apply EIP-55 checksum verification where supported.
 Reject visually similar addresses (homograph attacks).